 Personal Protective Equipment

-All personal protective equipment (PPE) used at this facility is provided without cost to employees.
+All Personal Protective Equipment (PPE) used at UMW is provided without cost to employees.
 PPE is chosen based on the anticipated exposure to blood or OPIM.
 The protective equipment is considered appropriate only if it does not permit blood or OPIM to pass through or reach the employees’ clothing, skin, eyes, mouth, or other mucous membranes under normal conditions of use and for the duration of time which the protective equipment will be used.

 - Safety Office

 - House Keeping Supervisors

 We purchase (when consumable), clean, launder, and dispose of Personal Protective Equipment as needed.
 All garments which are penetrated by blood shall be removed immediately or as soon as feasible.
 All PPE will be removed prior to leaving the work area.
 When PPE is removed, it shall be placed in an appropriately designated area or container for storage, washing, decontamination or disposal.

 Employees must wear gloves when they anticipate hand contact with blood, OPIM, non-intact skin, and mucous membranes; when performing vascular access procedures, and when handling or touching contaminated items or surfaces.